ashim95/rewriter_robustness/README.md

+# Text Rewriter For Defending against Adversarial Attacks
-# Code to run experiments from the ACL 23 paper Don't Retrain, Just Rewrite: Countering Adversarial Perturbations by Rewriting Text
+Code to run experiments from the ACL 23 paper Don't Retrain, Just Rewrite: Countering Adversarial Perturbations by Rewriting Text

 ## Setup the code